However, Sporkin Theeye (aka Mark Steph) made a great point, commenting, “As to weight vs. volume… they are close to (but not exactly) the same.”

 By: Lynne Jones

 Nectar in nature isn't an exact amount for every flower.
-Use whichever is easiest for you and you will be fine.”
+Therefore, use whichever is easiest for you and you will be fine.”

-Whether you weigh, measure, or guesstimate, it doesn’t matter to the bees, so you should use whichever method works best for you.
+Whether you weigh, measure, or guesstimate, it doesn’t matter to the bees—so use whichever method works best for you.

-PS: take a look at the research Randy Oliver did about wax building comparing 2:1 vs 1:1.
+PS: take a look at the research Randy Oliver did about wax building comparing 2:1 vs. 1:1.
 The results were: it did not matter.
-Bees built the same amount of comb per pound of sugar made regardless of the concentration of syrup made.
-His conclusion was "since thick syrup means fewer trips to the yard to fill the feeder, this was slightly more advantageous - only because less gas and time were burned".
+Bees built the same amount of comb per pound of sugar made regardless of the concentration of syrup.
+His conclusion was: "since thick syrup means fewer trips to the yard to fill the feeder, this was slightly more advantageous—only because less gas and time were burned."

 Burlew, R. (2021, January).
 The perils of sugar syrup: it’s not that complicated.
 American Bee Journal, Volume 161 No 1, January 2021, pp. 59-62.
 Retrieved January 15, 2022 from Honey Bee Suite website - CLICK HERE